Tim, Denmark

 Tim is a village situated in the Ringkøbing-Skjern Municipality, in the Central Denmark Region.
 The village is served by Tim railway station on the Esbjerg-Struer railway line.

 Tim Church is located in the small village of Tim Kirkeby west of Tim.

+Location and transport

+Tim is located between Ringkøbing and Ulfborg, approximately 11 km (7 mi) from the North Sea coast.
+Primærrute 16, a major road in Denmark, runs along the western edge of the town.
+Tim is served by Tim railway station, which is located on the Esbjerg–Struer railway line between Esbjerg and Struer.